Content control: Data in motion: When is content in transit encrypted?

-Low risk: In low risk situations, never encrypt all content traveling through internal networks.
-It is expensive, unnecessary, and difficult to manage.
+Low risk: In low risk situations, encrypting all content traveling through internal networks may be too hard or expensive, is often unnecessary, and may be difficult to manage.
 If required for some contractual or other reason, external traffic should be encrypted.
 Sensitive information should be internally encrypted if it is convenient because, while the risk is low, the cost is also low in this situation.
 External sensitive information should be encrypted if required for regulatory, public perception, or contractual reasons.

 Medium risk: In medium risk situations, all internal network traffic should only be encrypted if convenient.
 Most information is not likely to be important if leaked, and this keeps unnecessary costs down without sacrificing anything critical.
 All external and internal sensitive information should be encrypted if it is convenient because, in the case of external information, it increases the difficulty of understanding which information is important, and for internal information, it doesn't hurt to encrypt if it is convenient.
 Sensitive information with value this high and identified threats should always be encrypted in transit, even internally.

 High risk: In high risk situations, loss of life or similar high consequences may be the result of sensitive information leaks.
 As a result, all sensitive information should be encrypted in transit.
 Non-sensitive information should be encrypted internally if convenient and externally if feasible, for the same reasons as the medium risk situation.